blocks

 by Pamela Blalock

-Since we took the 9:45 p.m. tandem start, we found ourselves in between crowds for the most part, This worked quite well for us.
+Since we took the 9:45 p.m. tandem start, so we found ourselves in between crowds for the most part, This worked quite well for us.
 We never encountered long lines, and found all the staff at the controls very friendly and helpful.

 Food